-Electricity

-Repair category 2

-Notes There are older aspects evident to the apparatus, where seen, including various apparatus on timberwork, some older switches/sockets, a pvc consumer unit, and some older apparatus within the cellar store areas.
-On this basis, a qualified electrician should be employed within the short term to carry out a full inspection and thereafter implement/recommend all necessary upgrading/remedial works.
+Electricity Repair category 2 Notes The electrical installation is of mixed age.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas

-Repair category 1

-Notes No significant defects evident.

-Gas fires should be regularly monitored and maintained via appropriately qualified contractors, and ideally fully tested prior to reuse.
-This should be appreciated.

-Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Gas Repair category 1 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
+The gas meter is of a dated design.
+Further advice will be available from a Gas Safe registered heating engineer.